as of June 11, 2021

-The coronavirus (COVID-19) outbreak continues to evolve rapidly both globally and in our local communities.
-In keeping with our organization values, the CDC recommendations and the guidance from the State of Maryland, the quality care we provide to our patients and their families and the safety of our care team members remain the two most important priorities for our leadership team at Hospice of the Chesapeake.
+Coronavirus continues to evolve rapidly both globally and in our local communities.
+In keeping with our organization values, the CDC recommendations and the guidance from the State of Maryland, the quality care we provide to our patients and their families, and the safety of our care team members remain the two most important priorities for our leadership team at Hospice of the Chesapeake.

 The Hospice of the Chesapeake Emergency Preparedness Taskforce is taking steps to ensure the safety of all members of our family — our patients, their family members, our volunteers, and our care team at large.

-Given the seriousness of today’s conditions, we believe new guidelines are in order.
+In reviewing all the appropriate guidance, we believe new guidelines are in order.
 We will implement the following changes until further notice.

 - We are following the guidelines set by the Centers for Disease Control and Prevention (CDC) and the Centers for Medicaid and Medicare Services (CMS) around infection control, travel advisories and illness screening for all.